The Ultimate Direct Response Facebook Advertising Guide

 Facebook Business Manager

-This allows you to control all ad accounts, pages access levels, product catalogs, ad placements and more from one central location.
+This allows you to control all ad accounts, page access levels, product catalogs, ad placements, and more from one central location.

 Facebook Ads Manager

-The Facebook Ads Manager will be used to manage Facebook campaigns, build Audiences, Facebook Analytics, managing custom events and conversion, Facebook Pixel, business locations and more.
+The Facebook Ads Manager will be used to manage Facebook campaigns, build Audiences, Facebook Analytics, manage custom events and conversions, Facebook Pixel, business locations, and more.

 You can get a full feature breakdown in our Complete Ads Manager Guide.